 - if you have hormone therapy before or after the radiotherapy

 - whether you have internal radiotherapy as well as external radiotherapy

 Tell your doctor or specialist nurse as soon as possible if you have erection problems.
 They should refer you to a specialist to help you with this.

 Early treatment with medicines such as sildenafil (Viagra) or apomorphine hydrochloride might help you to get and keep erections.

 Your bowel movements might be looser or more frequent than before your treatment.

 You might need to take anti diarrhoea medicines, such as loperamide (Imodium).
 Bulking agents, such as Fybogel might also help.
 Your doctor or nurse can prescribe these for you, talk to your doctor before taking these.

 You might find that you need to avoid high fibre foods.
 Although we normally think that a high fibre diet is the most healthy, it might make long term diarrhoea worse.
 Some people find it best to avoid high fibre vegetables, beans and pulses (such as lentils).

 Let your doctor know if you have ongoing problems with frequent bowel movements or bleeding.
 They can refer you to a specialist team.
 The team includes cancer doctors, digestive system specialists, bowel surgeons, dietitians and specialist nurses.

-Inflammation of the back passage (rectum) is the most common long term side effect.
+Inflammation of the back passage (rectum) is a long term side effect.
 Proctitis can cause a feeling of wanting to strain whether or not you actually need to pass a bowel movement.
 You might also have bleeding from your back passage or a slimy mucous discharge.